trzy/Supermodel/Docs/README.txt

 Supermodel uses MAME-compatible ROM sets.
 It loads from ZIP archives based on file checksums and automatically detects games; therefore, file names are not important.
-A maximum of one ZIP file can be specified on the command line.
+Only one ZIP file can be specified on the command line.
 For
 example:

     supermodel scud.zip -fullscreen